threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_intro.md

 # ThreeFold Farming

-ThreeFold Farming is the process of connecting Internet capacity to the ThreeFold Grid.
+ThreeFold Farming ("Farming") is the process of connecting Internet capacity to the ThreeFold Grid.
+This process is undertaken by independent people or organization called ThreeFold Farmers ("Farmers").

 ## What is Farming?